Program overview

 • Accountant: Prepares and examines financial records, ensuring accuracy and compliance with regulations.

-• Auditor: Reviews financial statements and records to ensure compliance with laws and regulations.
+• Auditor: Reviews financial statements and records to ensure accuracy and adherence to laws and regulations.

 • Payroll Administrator: Manages payroll processes, ensuring employees are paid accurately and on time.